UBC-CIC/sustain_hackathon_2024/README.md

 - Creativity and Originality: How innovative and unique is the generated solution?
 - Technical Implementation: The complexity and effectiveness of the AI model and its integration with the user interface.
 - User Interaction: The intuitiveness and effectiveness of the user interface in influencing the generated solution.
 - Cloud deployment: The choices and efficient deployment of cloud services for their solution.
+- Sustainable Solution: Does the solution demonstrate a commitment to sustainability?
+Is there consideration given to the potential impacts of the solution's continued usage and the resources used?
 - Presentation: The clarity, coherence, and persuasiveness of the final presentation.
-- Sustainable Solution: Does the solution demonstrate a commitment to sustainability (environmental, corporate, or social)?

 ### FAQs

 For frequently asked questions and tips, please visit [FAQs](docs/FAQs.md)